Moray House School of Education and Sport

 Dissertation

-Once you reach the dissertation stage, you will have a series of small group and one-to-one meetings with your allocated supervisor, who will work closely with you during the dissertation project.
-One of the benefits of being in a large department is that there is a wide range of staff skills to draw upon so dissertation supervisors are more likely to be specialists in your chosen area of research.
+Once you reach this stage, you will have a series of small-group and one-to-one meetings with your supervisor, who will work closely with you throughout the project.
+One of the benefits of being in a large department is that our staff have a wide range of skills to draw upon, so you’re more likely to find a dissertation supervisor who is a specialist in your chosen area of research.

 • How do practitioners support relationships between typically developing children and children with autism in a mainstream early years setting?